 Why do such a thing?

 The bridge of my guitar is an external brace, adding stiffness and mass to the soundboard.
 In conjunction with the bridgeplate, the bridge is a fixture, providing me with a means of attaching the strings, as well as holding the saddle in place.
 The bridge is an acoustic coupler, transmitting the kinetic energy of the plucked and oscillating strings across the soundboard.
 Altering the mass of the bridge will alter the sound of the guitar, its volume and tone.
-I know people who would never tolerate anyone even suggesting to shave internal braces on their guitar (let alone actually reach inside the guitar and begin to remove wood), but would never think twice about shaving down the bridge.

 As with the saddle, bridge size (or overall "mass" including height, width, weight, and density) is not arbitrary.
 The bridge must be sized correctly to perform its tasks well.
 Too large or too small of a bridge will make for poor sound output.
 On center hole, X-braced guitars, the bridge is sized to rest atop the lower legs of the X. The mass of the bridge is relative to the responsiveness of the internal bracing and soundboard, as well as the tension of the strings.
-A heavier bridge may require a heavier gauge string to cause it to move.
+A heavier bridge may require a heavier gauge string to set it into motion.
 A heavier gauge string will result in greater tension, and put greater demands on the bracing and the soundboard, which must be designed to support the extra load.

 "But my guitar repair guy planed my bridge, made a new saddle, ramped the bridge pin holes, put on a new set of the world's greatest strings and now my guitar sounds better than it did before!"